trsav/gradient-descent/README.md

 This momentum term comes with yet another tunable parameter (along with the 3 in the back-track line search).
 This parameter is analogous to the 'friction' experienced by the search point, and regulates how much it's velocity affects it's overall path.

-Tuning these parameters can take the shape of a meta-optimization problem, however often experience of the optimisation problem is combined with heuristic knowledge in order to determine the parameters.
+Tuning these parameters can take the shape of a meta-optimisation problem, however often experience of the optimisation problem is combined with heuristic knowledge in order to determine the parameters.

  ### Effect of Mu on descent trajectory